CainYang/LeetCodeC/README.md

 # LeetCodeC
 LeetCodeCSourceCode
-This Repository is LeetCode's Problems' Source Code which was writen by myself with C.
+This Repository is LeetCode's Problems' Source Code which was writen by cain yang with C.